 - The guarantor or working student must maintain a positive affordability rating (i.e. he/she must show that their monthly income does not exceed their monthly expenditure).

-If the student meets all the conditions and gets the loan approved, he/she is expected to make monthly repayments of the interest (usually at 10%) on the actual loan throughout the period of study.
+If the student meets all conditions and the loan is approved, they are expected to make monthly interest repayments (typically at 10%) on the outstanding balance throughout the period of study.

-Note, however, that the educational institution does not provide the fund, instead, they allow students to access their programmes when the bank or financial institution they are partnering with has approved the funding/loan.
+Note, however, that the educational institution does not provide the funds; instead, it allows students to access its programmes only after the bank or financial institution it partners with has approved the funding/loan.

 So, you see, getting an MBA degree is not that difficult or out of reach.
 With the right student aid plan, you too can fulfil your dreams and go on to rule your world.